 In Islam, a pilgrimage to Mecca is considered mandatory for all Muslims who are financially and physically capable.
 In Buddhism, there is no equivalent to Mecca, but rather many different pilgrimage sites.
 “There is no centralized authority in Buddhism,” Hartmann says.
 “There is not a pope of Buddhism or one requisite pilgrimage.”
 Instead, as Buddhism spread from India, the pilgrimage sites mentioned in early Buddhist texts got recreated in these new places.
 “This re-mapping of pilgrimage locations allows you to see the place you are living as part of the Buddhist landscape,” says Hartmann.

 I see pilgrimage as a lab for trying to change vision and pilgrimage guides can facilitate this transformative process.”

 One such location is Mount Kailash.
-Hartmann explains that in Buddhist cosmology there’s a triangleshaped continent that we all live on.
+Hartmann explains that in Buddhist cosmology there’s a triangle-shaped continent that we all live on.
 Towards the top of this continent is a big mountain that’s the center of the Earth, which in Indian Buddhist scriptural texts is called Kailash and spoken of as the mountain in the north.
-“It is a metaphor for this northern, hard-to-get-to place that only very serious yogis travelled to,” Hartmann says.
+“It is a metaphor for this northern, hard-to-get-to place that only very serious yogis traveled to,” Hartmann says.
 “Interestingly, when Buddhism moves from India into Tibet, the Tibetans say ‘well, we’re in the North.
 Is it that mountain?' ” Hartmann explains.
 In Indian Buddhist tradition, the mountain in the north had been a metaphor of purity, but in Tibet this pilgrimage gets concretized around one specific mountain—Mount Tise, also called Mount Kailash.

 A Lonely Planet for Holy Sites